-Why is color important?
-Humans have always associated different colors with different emotions, like red with anger or blue with calmness.
-And over time, scientists and experts have shown that colors can directly influence not only our emotions but our moods and behaviors which can directly affect our quality of sleep.
-Suzy Chiazzari, a color therapy and holistic interior design consultant explains, “your bedroom decor can certainly have an impact upon your quality and quantity of sleep per night.”
+Suzy Chiazzari, a color therapy and holistic interior design consultant explains, “Your bedroom decor can certainly have an impact upon your quality and quantity of sleep per night.”
 So when you have a better understanding of how colors can affect you, you can better choose the right color to help you sleep more soundly.
+Who knows?
+A great night’s sleep might be just a can of paint and a weekend project away.

 Red The color red is very stimulating for our minds and bodies, making us more alert, increasing our heart rate, and boosting brain activity.
 While this rich color may seem dark and comfy for sleeping, or even romantic, it is actually the worst color for your bedroom.
 Instead of making you feel relaxed, red walls tend to make people feel restless, making it harder to relax and ease into a good night’s sleep.